afondiel/Self-Driving-Cars-Specialization/Course2-State-Estimation-and-Localization-for-Self-Driving-Cars/course2-w1-notes.md

 - Ideally, we would like to use as many measurements as possible to get an accurate estimate of the resistance
 - The computational resources required to solve our normal equation will increase with the size of the measurement vector when using the **least squares method**
-- alternatevely, we can use the **recursive method **one that keep a running estimate of the optimal parameter for all the measurements that we collected up to the previous time step and update that estimate given the measurement at the current time step
+- alternatevely, we can use the **recursive method** one that keep a running estimate of the optimal parameter for all the measurements that we collected up to the previous time step and update that estimate given the measurement at the current time step

 **Linear Recursive Estimator**

 - We can use a linear recursive estimator
-- Suppose we have an optimal estimate, $\hat{X}_{k-1}$, of our unkown parameters at time $k - 1$
+- Suppose we have an optimal estimate, $\hat{x}_{k-1}$, of our unkown parameters at time $k - 1$
 - Then we obtain a new measurement at time $k: y_{k} = H_{k}x + v_{k}$ model with additive Gaussian noise

 <img src="./resources/w1/linear-recursive-estimator.png" width="500" style="border:0px solid #FFFFFF; padding:1px; margin:1px">